linkedtv/videocorpus/README.md

 - **ontology** - original and enriched ontology (created by automatically adding subtypes to the original ontology)
 - **gold** - gold standards in various formats (csv, nif, etc).

-The RBB transcripts represent a set of local news items from Berlin and Brandenburg, and are focused on a wide array of news topics such as floods, traffic jams, immigration, sports and political events, and local administration.
+Regional content from Berlin and Brandenburg.

+News topics: floods, traffic jams, immigration, sports and political events, and local administration.

-Due to the regionality of the content, the corpus itself contains frequent use of shortened names for entities, direct or indirect references to local or historical events (e.g. anniversaries of the 1953 East German Uprising or of Kennedy\emph{'}s visit to Berlin from 1963).
+Due to the regionality of the content, the corpus also contains frequent use of shortened names for entities, direct or indirect references to local (elections) or historical events (e.g. anniversaries of the 1953 East German Uprising or of Kennedy's visit to Berlin from 1963).